infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - Using an auto-updating or auto-scrolling view that can't be paused/stopped.

-#### Additional notes

-This guideline covers point 2.2.2 Pause, Stop Hide - Level A of the WCAG standard.

 ---

 ## Seizures and Physical Reactions

-_Do not design content in a way that is known to cause seizures or physical reactions._
+Do not design content in a way that is known to cause seizures or physical reactions.

 ### Three Flashed or Below Treshold

 Apps should not contain elements that flash more than three times in one second period.

+*This guideline covers point 2.3.1 - Level A of the WCAG standard.*

 #### ✅ Success technique(s)